 California Penal Code 466 describes the crime of possession of burglary tools as follows:

 As stated, criminal intent is the key factor.
 Possession of any of the tools described above is not a crime.
-It has to be proven you had intent to use them in an unlawful manner.
-It should be noted that while the legal description provides a list of items that would qualify as a burglary tool, it also states “or other instrument” could also qualify if they are used unlawfully to break into a building or vehicle, or to be used once inside.
+It has to be proven you had the intent to use them unlawfully.
+It should be noted that while the legal description provides a list of items that would qualify as a burglary tool, it also states that “or another instrument” could also qualify if they are used unlawfully to break into a building or vehicle or to be used once inside.

 If convicted of possession of burglary tools under California Penal Code Section 466, it's a misdemeanor crime.
-You will be facing up to one year in county jail, a fine up to $1,000, and three years of summary probation.
-In some case, the court might impose a stay-away order to prevent you from coming near the location.
+You will be facing up to one year in county jail, a fine of up to $1,000, and three years of summary probation.
+In some cases, the court might impose a stay-away order to prevent you from coming near the location.
+These consequences underscore the seriousness of the charge.

 Related Offenses